RustAudio/baseview/README.md

 `baseview` abstracts the platform-specific windowing APIs (winapi, cocoa, xcb) into a platform-independent API, but otherwise gets out of your way so you can write plugin UIs.

 Interested in learning more about the project?
-Join us on [discord](https://discord.gg/b3hjnGw), channel `#vst2-gui`.
+Join us on [discord](https://discord.gg/b3hjnGw), channel `#plugin-gui`.

 ## Roadmap